MarcinGren-zz/QA_Airbnb_Test/README.md

 # QA_Airbnb_Test
 Automatic test example using Selenium + Python based on Airbnb website.

-Required to run: Chrome, Python, Selenium, Chrome Webdriver (linked in a code)
+Required to run: Chrome, Python, Selenium, Chrome Webdriver (provide a path in config file)

+To get Selenium: pip install Selenium
+To get Chrome Webdriver download from: https://sites.google.com/a/chromium.org/chromedriver/downloads

 Test 1: Save all listed offers after searching -> navigate to Become a host -> Host a home -> Go back -> Go forward -> Go back -> Save the new list of listed items.
 Compare.
-In the saved results we've length of both and whether they're listed in the same manner.
+In the saved results we've length of both and whether they're ordered in the same manner.

 Test 2: Save all listed offers after searching -> Refresh webpage -> Save the new list of listed items.
 Compare.
-In the saved results we've length of both and whether they're listed in the same manner.
+In the saved results we've length of both and whether they're ordered in the same manner.

 Results are saved into txtfile with a time of a test.